spekcs/flightsapp/README.md

 It suddenly gave me a total of 1940 flights instead of 485, this is an externalAPI bug I don't have time to fix

+Bug: the pagination menu sometimes disappears in built version when filters are applied

 ## External API